erikaduan/textbook_notes/blog_posts/regression_richard_mcelreath.md

 -   A change in Y will not impact X.

 We can turn our first modelling question into the causal graph below.
-This graph represents our hypothesis about what is happening, which is why we include an arrow from M to D.
+The new graph represents our hypothesis about what is happening, which is why we now include an arrow from M to D.

 ``` mermaid
 flowchart TD